-Most other economics textbooks in the latter half of the 20th century took this approach, often deriving policy implications from the neoclassical model that generally supported a laissez-faire approach by government.
+Most other economics textbooks in the latter half of the twentieth century took this approach, often deriving policy implications from the neoclassical model that generally supported a laissez-faire approach by government.
 But as discussed in Chapter 1, we need to be careful in differentiating between positive and normative analysis.
-Some economists have not only asserted that economic actors act to maximize their utility or profits, but that they should act this way.
+Some economists have asserted not only that economic actors act to maximize their utility or profits, but that they should act this way.
 Thus profit-maximizing behavior by firms and utility-maximizing behavior by households came to be considered "rational" behavior, and acting otherwise was irrational, or even irresponsible.
-Perhaps most famously, Nobel-prize winning economist Milton Friedman stated in his 1962 book Capitalism and Freedom that: "There is one and only one social responsibility of business - to use its resources and engage in activities to increase its profits so long as it stays within the rules of the game."
+Nobel Prize-winning economist Milton Friedman famously stated in his 1962 book Capitalism and Freedom that: "There is one and only one social responsibility of business-to use its resources and engage in activities to increase its profits so long as it stays within the rules of the game."

-But even more importantly, we need to consider whether the neoclassical assumption of maximizing behavior is actually correct.
+But is the neoclassical theory correct in assuming that people exhibit maximizing behavior?
 Do businesses really always act in ways to maximize their profits and do people really always act in ways that maximize their utility?
-Moving into the 21st century, most economists have accepted that human motivations are much more complex.
+Now well into the twenty-first century, most economists have accepted that human motivations are much more complex.
 As we will see in the next section, in recent years economists have devised many creative experiments to explore how people make actual economic decisions, typically showing how context can influence decisions.
-While this model of behavior can't necessarily be summed up in tidy mathematical equations and graphs, it is more comprehensive, and more accurate, than the neoclassical model.
+While this model of behavior can't necessarily be summed up in tidy mathematical equations and graphs, it is more comprehensive, and more realistic, than the neoclassical model.
 And as we will see, it often leads to significantly different policy recommendations.